mwickman/pbyf/README.md

 # PBYF methods
     PBYF.get_quote str_of_stocks, str_of_options
 This method must be passed two strings, one being a correctly formatted string of Yahoo Finance stock symbols ('GOOG,BUD' will give google and budweiser stock arrays back).
 The second is a correctly formatted string of options ('nsl1op' should do something I think).
-Options are (here)[http://code.google.com/p/yahoo-finance-managed/wiki/enumQuoteProperty].
+Options are [here](http://code.google.com/p/yahoo-finance-managed/wiki/enumQuoteProperty).
 You will receive back an array of arrays with the data.

     PBYF.get_hist_quote str_of_stock, from_date, to_date, interval
 Similar to above method, but can only do one stock at a time.
-Interval is like day, week, month.
+Interval is like day, week, month (passed as d, w, m,).
 Dates should be string format like '4-22-2012'

 # HistoricalQuote object
 HistoricalQuote is an object that is instantiated with 'HistoricalQuote.new(str_of_stock, from_date, to_date, interval = d)' similar to the method above